yawnocmot/fantasypremierleague2025/README.md

-# myrepo
+# fantasypremierleague2025
-This is here to test new project github first

-Add an extra line in RStudio

-Add an extra line in GitHub
+This is my project to model the FPL ahead of season 2025/6

+The summary work plan qmd file gives the tasks I am working through.